MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-reg_save_merged_key_information.md

 ## -description

-The **REG_SAVE_MERGED_KEY_INFORMATION** structure contains the information about the two registry subtrees, who's merged view is expected to be saved to a file.
+The **REG_SAVE_MERGED_KEY_INFORMATION** structure contains the information about the two registry subtrees for which a merged view is to be saved to a file.

 ## -struct-fields

 ### -field Object

-NULL
+Set to NULL.

 ### -field FileHandle